CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/18-monitor-hub.md

 In this lab, you learned how to:

-- Create and manage a lakehouse in Microsoft Fabric.
+- Created and manage a lakehouse in Microsoft Fabric.

-- Ingest data into a lakehouse using a Dataflow Gen2.
+- Ingested data into a lakehouse using a Dataflow Gen2.

-- Query lakehouse data using a Spark notebook.
+- Queried lakehouse data using a Spark notebook.

-- Monitor and track activity execution history through the monitoring hub.
+- Monitored and tracked activity execution history through the monitoring hub.

-- Apply filters and customize columns to optimize the monitoring experience.
+- Applied filters and customized columns to optimize the monitoring experience.

 ## You have successfully completed the lab.
 Click on Next >> to procced with next Lab.